condense9/hark-lang/README.md

 **The Teal Programming Language**

-Teal makes it easy to build Python-powered data workflows on serverless infrastructure.
+Teal hides the complexity of AWS Lambda + SQS, so you can build serverless data workflows without managing infrastructure.

 Describe your workflows in a *real programming language* with first-class functions, concurrency, and native Python inter-op.
 Test end-to-end locally,